-The cap will be set at three times a business’s combined PAYE and National Insurance Contribution liability.
+The cap is set at three times a business’s combined PAYE and National Insurance Contribution liability.
 Plus a £20,000 grace amount.

 Any amount over this limit will be forfeited.

-You are not allowed to include subcontractor fees from unconnected businesses, or salaries for most overseas workers, when calculating your liability.
+Companies are not allowed to include subcontractor fees from unconnected businesses, or salaries for most overseas workers, when calculating their liability.

-However, you are permitted to include a portion of the PAYE & NIC liability of a connected entity that is performing R&D activities on your behalf.
+However, businesses are permitted to include a portion of the PAYE & NIC liability of a connected entity that is performing R&D on their behalf.

 An example of the PAYE Cap